-A combination of desk-based and qualitative research (personal and telephonic interviews) methods were used to inform the following key aspects of the study:
+A combination of desk-based and qualitative research (personal and telephonic interviews) methods was used to inform the following key aspects of the study:

 a) Evolution of the micro-insurance sector in India and assessment of existing crop and livestock insurance schemes